nxp-imx/meta-nxp-connectivity/README.md

 For __i.MX93 EVK__, we will use IW612 as Thread device:

-    $ otbr-agent -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip4&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&
+    $ otbr-agent-iwxxx-spi -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip4&gpio-int-device=/dev/gpiochip5&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' &
     spi-mode=0&spi-speed=1000000&spi-reset-delay=0' &
     $ iptables -A FORWARD -i mlan0 -o wpan0 -j ACCEPT
     $ iptables -A FORWARD -i wpan0 -o mlan0 -j ACCEPT
     $ otbr-web &

-A document explaining how to use Matter with OTBR on the i.MX MPU platform can be found in the [NXP Matter demos guide](docs/guides/nxp_mpu_matter_demos.md).
+A document explaining how to use Matter with OTBR and OpenThread on the i.MX MPU platform can be found in the [NXP Matter demos guide](docs/guides/nxp_mpu_matter_demos.md).

 <a name="How-to-build-Matter-application"></a>